sfigg/commercialization-public/customize/desktop/manage-user-data.md

 > [!Note]
 > If a customer clicks `Skip` on the first registration page, no data is written or stored to these files, not even the checkbox default states.

-The timestamp of first sign-in is also written to the Windows registry under this key:
+The timestamp of the user's out of box experience is also added to the Windows registry under this key:

 `HKLM\SOFTWARE\Microsoft\WindowsCurrentVersion\OOBE\Stats [EndTimeStamp]`